Jeb Bush Speaks On Daughter Noelle Bush’s Drug AddictionAlyssa

-Without a proper Florida opioid detox program like ours, addiction often involves spiraling between relapse and remission.
+Without a proper opioid or pain pills detox in Palm Beach like ours, addiction often involves spiraling between relapse and remission.
 This never-ending cycle places an enormous amount of stress on a family.
 But, when your family is in the public eye, the additional pressures are unimaginable.
-With Noelle Bush on drugs, her struggle serves as an eye-opening experience for the man who was once a presidential hopeful.
+Due to Noelle Bush’s drug addiction, her struggle serves as an eye-opening experience for the man who was once a presidential hopeful.

-The transition from a prescription for OxyContin to heroin is not a difficult one.
-According to the Journal of American Medical Association, approximately 75 percent of patients addicted to opioids will switch to heroin as a cheaper substitution.2
+Noelle did not wake up one morning and decide to use heroin.
+However, she did become a statistic in the opiate crisis that is wreaking havoc in the country.
+In 2019, an estimated 10.1 million people ages 12 and older misused opioids in that year.
+This includes 9.7 million people who misused painkillers and 745,000 people who used heroin.1 The transition from a prescription for OxyContin to heroin is not a difficult one.
+According to the Journal of American Medical Association, approximately 75 percent of people addicted to opioids will switch to heroin as a cheaper alternative.2

-The ease-of-access and lower costs were cited as the two major reasons for the conversion.
+The two major reasons for the switch between prescription opioids to heroin are ease of access and lower costs.
 This also introduces even greater dangers.
 Because heroin is illegal and unregulated, it can be laced with anything.
-Users are virtually unaware of exactly what they are putting in their bodies.
-They can quickly become addicted and before they realize it, they will need a professional heroin medically-monitored detox treatment in order to get themselves to stop.
+Heroin cutting agents can include a variety of other substances like household cleaners and paint thinner.
+This means that users are virtually unaware of exactly what they are putting in their bodies.
+They can quickly become addicted and before they realize it, they will need a professional heroin detox treatment to quit.

 Jeb Bush’s Strategy: Tackling the Addiction Problem

-With Noelle Bush on drugs for a lot of her life, the next step was for her to receive professional treatment.
-Noelle is an addict, but she is also currently in recovery after successfully graduating from the drug court system.
-In a recent post, Jeb Bush not only addressed Noelle’s substance problems, but he also identified tactics for dealing with the drug epidemic in this country.
-His versatile strategies included:
+Jeb Bush’s daughter and her drug addiction offered him a personal experience with the dangers of addiction.
+With Noelle Bush on drugs for most of her life, the next step was for her to receive addiction treatment.
+Noelle is an opioid addict, but she is also currently in recovery after successfully graduating from the drug court system.
+In a recent post, Jeb Bush not only addressed Noelle’s substance problems but also identified tactics for dealing with the opioid epidemic in the U.S.

 - Enhance protective factors and reverse or reduce risk factors